 - liaise with other medical and non-medical staff in hospital settings to ensure all of the patients' needs are met

-- keep up your knowledge of the latest treatments for neurological disorders, which have vastly increased over the past decade
+- keep up your knowledge of the latest treatments for neurological disorders, which have increased significantly over recent years

 - carry out teaching of junior staff, audits of practice and research.

-Consultants may apply for local and national Clinical Excellence Awards and may also be able to supplement their salary by working in private practice.
+Consultants may also apply for local and national Clinical Excellence Awards.
+They can also supplement their income by working in private practice.

-Income data from NHS Health Careers.
-Figures may differ outside of England, and are intended as a guide only.
+Income data from Health Careers - Pay for doctors.
+Figures are intended as a guide only.

 A working week will typically be 40 hours, with hours generally between 8.30am and 5.30pm, five days a week.
 However, it's likely you'll have to work some nights, weekends or be on call (where you're available to be called for work, usually outside your normal working hours).
 Most trainees at foundation, core and higher level will be expected to work periods of being on call.